 Proc.
 Natl.
 Acad.
 Sci.
 USA 76 (7): 3107–3110, 1979.

 Discovery of ubiquitin-mediated protein degradation.
-For this discovery the authors shared the 2004 Nobel Prize in Chemistry.
 The paper is available at doi:10.1073/pnas.76.7.3107,PMC 383772PMID 290989.

 See also Hershko, A.; Ciechanover, A.; Heller, H.; Haas, A.L.; Rose, I.A.
 (1980), "Proposed role of ATP in protein breakdown: conjugation of protein with multiple chains of the polypeptide of ATP-dependent proteolysis", Proc.
 Natl.
 Acad.
 Sci.
 USA 77 (4): 1783-1786. doi:10.1073/pnas.77.4.1783, PMC 348591PMID 6990414.

-Subjects: BIOCHEMISTRY, BIOLOGY › MOLECULAR BIOLOGY
+Subjects: BIOCHEMISTRY, BIOLOGY › MOLECULAR BIOLOGY, NOBEL PRIZES › Nobel Prize in Chemistry (selected)

 • 6902